hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 take him away, that Sathe would bring him with himself two days after by the 10 p.m. train and that the three persons would come to his (Velankar's) house at about 11 o'clock on that night; and he, therefore, requested him not to retire till that time.
-When that auspicious day came we devoutly prayed to God as follows : Oh God, this day thou didst become incarnate as Krishna in order to destroy the wicked, and didst slay Kamsa and Chanur.
+When that auspicious day came we devoutly prayed to God as follows :
+Oh God, this day thou didst become incarnate as Krishna in order to destroy the wicked, and didst slay Kamsa and Chanur.
 As thou hatest the wicked very much, do thou give success to us who too have girded up our lions to destroy the wicked."

-Having offered this prayer, we started from our residence at about half past 8 and went to the Grant Road Station, where we anxiously waited for the desired opportunity.
+Having offered this
+prayer, we started from our residence at about half past 8 and went to the Grant Road Station, where we anxiously waited for the desired opportunity.
 When it was just close upon half past 10 we uttered God's name and went to Velankar's house.
 He was talking with some one on the upper story.
-Being informed of our arrival, he after some time came downstairs with a candle-light and entered a shed outside his bungalow. there we three entered into conversation with him.
+Being informed of our arrival, he after some time came downstairs with a candle-light and entered a shed outside his bungalow.
+There we three entered into conversation with him.
 Being introduced to him, I said, " My friend Sathe having left his family has been living here for many days.
 I hear that he has now some improper idea in his head.
 As he has full confidence in you, you should, by giving him proper advice, induce him to go back to and live with his family."'
 Hearing this